xnuinside/simple-ddl-parser/README.md

 ### How does it work?

-Parser tested on different DDLs mostly for PostgreSQL & Hive.
-But idea to support as much as possible DDL dialects (AWS Redshift, Oracle, Hive, MsSQL, BigQuery etc.).
+Parser supports:

+- SQL
+- HQL (Hive)
+- MSSQL dialec
+- Oracle dialect
+- MySQL dialect
+- PostgreSQL dialect
+- BigQuery
+- Redshift
+- Snowflake
+- SparkSQL

 You can check dialects sections after `Supported Statements` section to get more information that statements from dialects already supported by parser.
+If you need to add more statements or new dialects - feel free to open the issue.

 ### Feel free to open Issue with DDL sample
 **If you need some statement, that not supported by parser yet**: please provide DDL example & information about that is it SQL dialect or DB.